lightermanuk/Milestone-project-1/readme.md

 To access the website, navigate through the different pages:
 - **Home**: Provides an overview of Portland with a map and highlights.
 - **History**: Explores the historical background of Portland with detailed narratives and media.
-- **Walks**: Features popular walking routes on the island with scenic views and directions.
+- **Walks**: Features popular walking routes on the island with scenic videos including route directions.
 - **Tourist Attractions**: Highlights key attractions like Portland Bill and Chesil Beach with photos and information.

 ## Sitemap